 On I-Day, IAF Wing Commander Abhinandan Varthaman to get Vir Chakra

+IAF Squadron Leader Minty Agarwal will be honoured with Yudh Seva Medal for her role as a fighter controller during the February 27 aerial conflict between India and Pakistan.
+As part of the gallantry honours, Indian Army's Sapper Prakash Jadhav of 1 Rashtriya Rifles (Mahar) will be conferred Kirti Chakra (posthumously), for his gallant role in an operation in Jammu and Kashmir.
+Besides, eight Army personnel will also be conferred Shaurya Chakra, five of them posthumously.

-The IAF recommended Abhinandan Varthaman for wartime gallantry medal Vir Chakra in April this year.
+The IAF had recommended Abhinandan Varthaman for wartime gallantry medal Vir Chakra in April this year.

 Abhinandan Varthaman clears medical test, fit to fly fighter jets again